Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Results: Ionospheric Phase Structure Function

 The spatial characteristics of a turbulent medium like the ionosphere are usually described using its power spectrum, or alternatively its phase correlation function, which corresponds to the Fourier transform of the power spectrum.
 However, in practice, it is often more practical to describe how the ionospheric phase changes across space using the phase structure function \citep{Mevius16},

 where \( \phi(r) \) represents the ionospheric phase at position \( r \), and the angle brackets denote an ensemble average.
-This function measures the expected squared difference in phase between two antenna locations spaced by a distance \( r \).
+This function measures the expected squared difference in phase between two antenna locations separated by a distance \( r \).

 In the case of Kolmogorov turbulence, which describes a wide range of turbulent media including the ionosphere, the phase structure function follows a power-law behaviour within the inertial range:

 where \( r_{\rm diff} \) denotes the \emph{diffractive scale}, the spatial separation at which the phase variance reaches \(1~\mathrm{rad}^2\), and \( \beta = 5/3 \) corresponds to pure Kolmogorov turbulence \citep{Narayan92}.
 This scale encapsulates the strength of the turbulence: smaller values of \( r_{\rm diff} \) indicate stronger phase fluctuations over smaller spatial separations.